ACO World Championships of Cornhole XX

 • Coed Doubles: A Doubles division consisting of one male and one female player per team

-• Hampton Farms World Big Blind Draw: The ACO division of chaos: a blind draw tournament for the crown made of cash!
+• World Big Blind Draw: The ACO division of chaos: a blind draw tournament for the crown made of cash!

 • Certified Official Shootout: This is a chance for all of the ACO Certified Officials (CO’s) to find out who is best!
 Open only to ACO CO’s